DarthMandL0R3/Fresh-Ubuntu/README.md

 ## Notice

-Please ensure your safety off your butt at all time.
+Please ensure your safety of your butt at all time.

 This is a fair warning!